-The ASPIRE and HOPE studies used a simple, illustrated leaflet to remind women of the steps involved with proper ring insertion.
+The HOPE study produced a simple, illustrated leaflet to remind women of the steps involved with proper ring insertion.

 Use social media to reinforce

 Oral PrEP programs found that social media offers an opportunity to reach audiences that prefer anonymity.
 It also helps to maintain connection to audiences between in-person events and provides reinforcement of key messages and information.